Ivo Miro Jović: Presidency (2005–2006)

 On 9 May 2005, Jović was appointed to the post of member of the Presidency of Bosnia and Herzegovina by Parliament, following the sacking of Dragan Čović by the High Representative for Bosnia and Herzegovina on charges of corruption.
-As Presidency member, he attended the 2005 World Summit in New York City between 14 and 16 September.
+As a member of the Presidency, he attended the 2005 World Summit in New York City from 14 to 16 September.

 In the 2006 general election, Jović was defeated in the race for a second term as the Croat member of the Presidency by Željko Komšić of the Social Democratic Party (SDP BiH).
 Komšić's victory was widely attributed to a split in the HDZ BiH, enabling the SDP BiH to win a majority of the Bosniaks votes.
 Komšić was seen by the Croats as their illegitimate representative because he was elected mostly by Bosniak voters.

 While serving in the Presidency, Jović was also as its chairman for most of his term.

 Later career

 Following his presidency, Jović served as the Croat and HDZ BiH's representative in the national House of Peoples from 14 March 2007 until 9 June 2011.

 In 2013, he was appointed as an advisor to then Deputy Defence Minister Marina Pendeš.
-In 2015, she was charged by the State Prosecutor's Office for paying Jović a salary despite him not showing up to work.
+In 2015, she was charged by the State Prosecutor's Office for paying Jović a salary despite his not showing up to work.
 In February 2016, she was acquitted by the Court of Bosnia and Herzegovina of the charges.

 Personal life

-Jović is fluent in German, married and father of five children.
+Jović is fluent in German, married and father of three children.